Overview

 Physical campus

 We call the community pattern NewVistas because beautiful, green views are visible from all apartment windows and public community buildings, as well as from other vantage points throughout each campus.
-Also, the term implies a situation in which new things can happen.
+The term also implies a situation in which new things can happen.

 At 1.44 square miles in size, a community’s central living area functions as what we call “the world’s largest mansion.”
 It provides 100,000 individuals with an optimal, sustainable mix of personal and public amenities.

 All buildings are mass-produced and assembled on site.
-All community buildings – apartment, district, and hub buildings are designed to adjust to a set of needs, including size and accessibility..
+All community buildings – village buildings, district buildings, storehouse facilities, the stadium, and industrial blocks – are designed to adjust to a set of needs, including size and accessibility..

 Organizational structure

-The NewVistas organizational matrix brings together 75,000–100,000 individuals to promote cooperation, mutual well-being, and other socially positive relationships while also ensuring individual privacy.
+The NewVistas organizational matrix brings together around 100,000 individuals to promote cooperation, mutual well-being, and other socially positive relationships while also ensuring individual privacy.

-10 branches form a village, which has around 400 limited partners and their dependents, totalling around 1,000 participants.
+10 branches form a village, which has around 400 stewards and their dependents, totalling around 1,000 participants.
 4 villages form a district.
 24 districts form a NewVistas community.

 The NewVistas organizational matrix defines how 5,760 successful participants serve a community in highly specific, part-time, unpaid roles.
 This large number of public servants, assisted by agencies’ automated systems, ensures unfettered access to community services and assistance.